irrwahn/githook/README.md

    your `config.ini`, as it contains mail account credentials in plain text.

-   * The script logs events to a file named `hook.log`, hence this file should be writable by the web server.
+   * If the script is configured to log events to a file, that file should be writable by the web server.